genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/02_authentication.md

 For more information on the various authentication types, please see the [Authentication overview](/creating-applications/defining-your-application/access-control/authentic-over/)

+#### passwordValidation
+The `passwordValidation` function enables password validation, and allows you to set variable relating to this validation.
+The `passwordValidation` settings are only used in the case of the `INTERNAL`, or `HYBRID` authentication types.
+It has the following variables and functions:

+* **passwordSalt** defines a system specific salt to be added to your password hashes.
+This is a security measure that ensures that the same combination of username and password on different Genesis systems are stored as different hashes.
+Default empty string.

-#### passwordStrength
+##### passwordStrength

-The `passwordStrength` function has many variables.
+The `passwordStrength` function can be called within `passwordValidation` and has many variables to be set.
 These enable you to specify in detail the mandatory characteristics for the password.
 Within this function the following variables can be set:

 * **minimumLength** this represents the minimum length of password.
 Default: null.
 * **maximumLength** this represents the maximum length of password.
 Default: null.